-If you also installed PMDF-DIRSYNC or PMDF-LAN for the first time, or are using PMDF-MSGSTORE or PMDF-POPSTORE for the first time, then you should configure them now.
+If you are using PMDF-MSGSTORE or PMDF-POPSTORE for the first time, then you should configure them now.
 Configuration instructions for PMDF-MSGSTORE and PMDF-POPSTORE can be found in Chapters 7 and 8.
-Configuration instructions for PMDF-LAN can be found in Chapters 9 and <REFERENCE>(CHAPTER_EXAMPLELANCONFIGURA

 12. Upgrade popstore:

 Sites with existing popstore users who want to use the PMDF MessageStore should issue this command: